innabelaya/test-project/QuickStart.en.md

     }
 [Code sample](https://gist.github.com/innabelaya/8913801) index.bemjson.js.

 This block has to be implemented in BEMHTML technology in order to be turned into an appropriate piece of HTML.
-Also, it needs to be styled with CSS.
-So, you can create this block with all the default technologies just by removing `-T` flag.
+It needs to be styled with CSS as well.
+So you can create this block with all the default technologies just by removing `-T` flag.

     $ bem create -l desktop.blocks -b goods
-Then, write BEMHTML code in a `desktop.blocks/goods/goods.bemhtml` file, that process BEMJSON input data into the block's elements.
-Also, use a `tag` mode to define an HTML representation of a **goods** block and its elements.
+Then write BEMHTML code in `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block's elements.
+Use a `tag` mode to define an HTML representation of a **goods** block and its elements as well.

     block('goods')(
 		tag()('ul'),